AG sues excavators over ‘One Call’ violations

 The cases were resolved with consent decrees, with civil penalties totaling $13,000.
 The defendants admitted to the violations and agreed not to violate the One Call law in the future.

-The One Call law requires anyone who digs, excavates or trenches privately or commercially to first contact the Iowa One Call center to locate underground utilities.
+The One Call law requires anyone who digs, excavates or trenches privately or commercially to first contact the Iowa One Call center to locate underground utilities and to exercise due care when excavating in a marked area to avoid damaging the underground utilities.
 The law also requires that the owners and operators of utilities timely and accurately locate and mark underground facilities in response to a locate request for a planned excavation.

 The two cases: